ioBroker/ioBroker.javascript/README.md

 **Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

+**Note:** On some places sometines it could be so, that no night/nightEnd exists.
+Please read [here](https://github.com/mourner/suncalc/issues/70) about it.

 **Note:** you can use "on" function for schedule with small modification:
 ```
 on({time: "*/2 * * * *"}, function () {